decatur/NuCompRes/load-balancer/balancing.md

 # Load balancing

+This simple load balancing server is written for [Node.js](http://nodejs.org/).
-Start NuCompRes-Servers on port 9000 and 9001.
-Then start the load balancing proxy.
+1. Start NuCompRes-Servers on port 9000 and 9001.
+2. Start the load balancing proxy.

-Now issue (for example with the html5 sample client) several sleep requests
+3. Now issue (for example with the html5 sample client) several sleep requests

     sleep(1);
     response.x = 'Done'